-Old-age pension (New Zealand superannuation): Age 65 with at least 10 years of residency and physical presence in New Zealand since age 20, including at least five years after age 50, and must be a resident on the date of application.
+Old-age pension (New Zealand superannuation): Age 65 with at least 10 years of continuous residence and physical presence in New Zealand since age 20, including at least five years after age 50, and a resident on the date of application.
 There is no income or asset test (except for pensioners who choose to include an unqualified partner in their pension).

-The pension is payable abroad for up to 26 weeks if the beneficiary is not abroad for more than 30 weeks; may be extended beyond 26 weeks according to the length of residence in New Zealand, reciprocal agreements, and domestic legislation.
+The pension is payable abroad for up to 26 weeks if the beneficiary is not abroad for more than 30 weeks; may be payable abroad for longer than 26 weeks proportional to the length of residence in New Zealand, according to reciprocal agreements and domestic legislation.

-Old-age assistance benefits (means tested): Other assistance may be paid to old-age pensioners.
+Old-age assistance benefits (means tested): An accommodation supplement, a disability allowance, a special needs grant, and other benefits may be paid to old-age pensioners who meet certain conditions.

-Disability pension (supported living payment, income tested): Citizens or permanent residents aged 16 or older with at least two years of residency who are assessed with a limited capacity for work (less than 15 hours a week for more than two year) due to a serious disability or mental health condition or are caring for a person who would otherwise need professional care.
+Disability pension (supported living payment, income tested): Paid to citizens or permanent residents aged 16 or older with at least two years of residence who are assessed with a limited capacity for work (less than 15 hours a week for more than two years) due to a serious disability or mental health condition or are caring for a person who would otherwise need full-time professional care.